shubham-0505/JuicyLicious/README.md

-A Restaurant Website using HTML, CSS, JavaScript and PHP
+Restaurant Website using HTML, CSS, JavaScript and PHP